 Above all, It is always a good idea to sterilize driftwood when you first receive it.
 A light brushing will knock excess dirt and sand off.
 If additional cleaning is required, pressure washing California Driftwood would be the next step in cleaning it.
 In addition, if the pieces of wood are small enough to fit in a pot, boiling the wood is a definite way to kill bacteria as well as saturate the wood from tannins that may lead to unwanted water coloration.

 California Driftwood is not a difficult wood to sink underwater.
 Presoaking the wood for a few days should allow it to saturate enough to make it remain submerged.
-If time is against you, a faster option will be to mount Ghostwood on to a heavier rock like slate.
-The stone can easily be covered with substrate.
+If time is against you, a faster option will be to mount Ghostwood onto a heavier rock, like slate.
+The stone can easily be covered with a substrate.

 Driftwood Similar To Ghostwood